schlatterbeck/pymininec/README.rst

 fed into the Basic program with the ``-i`` option which is useful for comparing the values computed by pymininec to the values computed by the original Basic code.
 The option takes a file name as an argument.
+There are different versions of the Basic code which have slightly different user-input prompts.
+The version of the Basic code for which to generate input can be specified with the ``--mininec-version`` option.
+This option currently takes the values 9, 12, or 13.
+The default is the widely-available version 9.

 With the ``-T`` or ``--timing`` option, printing of runtimes of various parts of the computation is requested.
 The option takes no arguments.